JonathanMoreno14/AndroidStarterTemplate/README.md

     }
 ```

-You will need to create a new activity exmaple Tab4 the conditional statement will need to be modified to fit with the new set of Tab(s).
-A you can modify this is by setting up a swtich statement for the conditionals.
+You will need to create a new activity, for example Tab4 the conditional statement will need to be modified to fit with the new set of Tab(s).
+You can modify this is by setting up a swtich statement for the conditionals.

 ##If you decide to use it